Techgrounds-Cloud-9/cloud-9-katelindt/03_Networking/NTW_01_OSI_stack.md

 TCP/IP model is defined with 5 layers as application layer, transport layer, network layer, data link layer and physical layer.

 While
-the four layer TCP/IP model has the layers Application Layer, Transport Layer, Internet Layer and Network Access Layer.
+the four layer TCP/IP model has the layers Application Layer, Transport Layer, Internet Layer and Network Access Layer (link layer).

 Internet layer in the above 4 layer model is the same thing as the network layer defined in the 5 layer model.
-Whereas Network Access layer in the 4 layer model is the data link layer and the physical layer of the 5 layer model combined into a single layer in the 4 layer model.
+Whereas Network Access layer (link layer) in the 4 layer model is the data link layer and the physical layer of the 5 layer model combined into a single layer in the 4 layer model.